jhpyle/docassemble/_docs/scalability.md

 created earlier.
 Under "Container to load balance," select "app:80:80" and click "Add to ELB."
 Set the "Target group name" to `web`, the "Target Group" you created earlier.
 Then click "Save."

+Note that the `app` task definition is much briefer than the `backend` task definition.
+This is because the `backend` service will save a configuration file in the [S3] bucket.
+All that the `app` service needs to do is retrieve that configuration file.
+Note also that it is not necessary to include any secret keys in the [JSON] configuration.
+This is because the [Launch Configuration] of your virtual machines includes the "IAM Role" of [`docassembleInstanceRole`]; the virtual machines themselves are authorized to access the [S3] bucket.

 Just one more thing needs to be done to make the **docassemble** server fully functional: you need to associate the `websocket` "Target